Acknowledging SSHRC support

 To work with us on a communications initiative or media story, contact email@example.com.

-For more information about using SSHRC’s signature and logo, contact SSHRC’s webmaster.
+For more information about using SSHRC’s signature, contact SSHRC’s webmaster.

 - Date modified: